Ayush-7747/Promt-Image-Generator/README.md

-# 🧠 Student Coding Room Image Generator
+# 🧠 AI-based Promt Image Generator

 This project provides a Jupyter Notebook that generates a highly detailed and imaginative prompt for AI-based image generation tools like DALL·E, Midjourney, or Stable Diffusion.
 The prompt creates a vivid mental picture of a student coding in a cozy, moody room — perfect for use in AI art generation, storytelling, or concept design.